mm-camelcase/featureflags-awsappconfig/README.md

 The implementation consists of...

 - a [listener](impl/AppConfigListener.java#L27) that listens for SQS events associated with the AppConfig configuration
-  > :information_source: **Info:** If  multiple task/container instances are required the a SNS AppConfig extension integration should be used.
+  > :information_source: **Info:** If multiple task/container instances are required a SNS AppConfig extension integration should be used.
 - a [service](impl/AppConfigRequestService.java#L26) that can retrieve App Config Data
 - a [service](impl/AppConfigsService.java) that stores feature flag state in memory
 - properties in `application.yml`